 Above image: Felpham seafront.
 A simple, unglamorous location coaxed into becoming something a little more than that by the creamy-golden colours of the first light of dawn, the obliging clouds and the movement of the incoming tide in the foreground.

 Nikon D810, 50mm f1.4 Nikkor, ISO 64, 5 seconds at f13, tripod, polariser

 22nd November 2015

 Ok, I clearly tried to make the above shot as crappy as possible, but you get the idea.
 The comparison with the first image in the post illustrates the significance (and the consequences) of the not what, but when and how message.

-Many people aspire to possessing a top shot of a top spot in their collections because they have seen it featured in a magazine or an online gallery.
+Many people aspire to possessing a top shot of a top spot from a top trip in their collections because they have seen it featured in a magazine or an online gallery.
 If your heart is set on visiting a place then there is nothing wrong with nurturing this ambition in itself of course - and a lot of people do enjoy collecting iconic location or landmark images and ticking places off their photographic wish list.
 However, rather than organising an expedition to the best place and trusting that conditions when they get there will be decent enough to offer an opportunity to produce a shot that's as good as, or better, than the many thousands already out there in the limitless photosphere, those hoping to see progress in their skillsets and positive changes to their results would be better to concentrate on always being somewhere - anywhere - at the best times.